- 1 Top 7 Best Food Mills

 #4 Weston Stainless Steel Food Mill

-WHY WE LIKE IT: Weston’s Food Mill is a perfect balance of value and utility.
+WHY WE LIKE IT: This food mill is a perfect balance of value and utility.
 For a great price, you’re getting an easy to clean, dishwasher-safe stainless steel food mill and three different-sized grinding discs that are perfect for jams and jellies.

-It has a 2-quart capacity, which should be enough for everything but the biggest of home servings.
-Because this food mill doesn’t have hooks or feet though, you’ll have to rest its handle against the pot rather than resting its bottom plate right on top.
-Speaking of pot, a pot of coffee from the cuisinart coffee maker keeps the kitchen running.
+It has a 2-quart capacity, which should be enough for everything but the biggest of home servings, and also similar in price range to the 2-quart Granite Ware Stainless Steel Deluxe Food Mill.
+You may notice that while peeling, food can sometimes clog in this Weston Food Mill, so you have to turn the crank counterclockwise to remove the particles, and because this food mill doesn’t have hooks or feet though, you’ll have to rest its handle against the pot rather than resting its bottom plate right on top.
+Speaking of pot, a pot of coffee from the Cuisinart coffee maker keeps the kitchen running.

 #5 RSVP International Endurance Food Mill